shivankgarg98/freebsd/sys/security/audit/audit_nfs_design.md

 5. **How would the NFS audit record look like?**

 a.
 HEADER_TOKEN - can we use **Expanded Header Token** here and the Machine Address field to store client info??
 See `struct auditinfo_addr`
-b. information of the subject: some token describing subect info.
+b.
+SUBJECT TOKEN - information of the subject: some token describing subect info.
+The subject/process token for syscall audit have cred of the thread.
+In case  of NFS audit, do I need to overwrite it to reflect creds of the client. struct au_tid_addr can be used to reflect those info.
+Code place: kaudit_to_bsm, audit_record_ctor.
+If this the process token (audit_arg_process) or subject token, which of these?
 c. information of the object affected by event. (that is some token describing file)
-c. event-specific information: some token depending on RPC. for instance, it can describing a file, some attr, or some text, or IP address etc. See bsm_token.c and audit.log(5) for all such possibilty.
+d. event-specific information: some token depending on RPC. for instance, it can describing a file, some attr, or some text, or IP address etc. See bsm_token.c and audit.log(5) for all such possibilty.
-d. return token
+e. return token

 Can I add a new token(NFS RPC) for the associating the already defined events(AUE_OPEN, etc.) and this wil differentiate the NFS server audit records when a client access the NFS shared dir v/s when some user on server access the NFS shared dir